TobikoData/sqlmesh/docs/guides/incremental_time.md

     ),
 );

+SELECT
-SELECT *
+    *
+FROM
-FROM sqlmesh_example.incremental_model
+    sqlmesh_example.incremental_model
+WHERE
-WHERE ds BETWEEN @start_ds and @end_ds -- WHERE clause filters based on time
+    ds BETWEEN @start_ds and @end_ds -- WHERE clause filters based on time
 ```

 The model configuration specifies that the column `ds` represents the time stamp for each row, and the model query contains a `WHERE` clause that uses the time column to filter the data.

 The `WHERE` clause uses the [SQLMesh predefined macro variables](../concepts/macros/macro_variables.md#predefined-variables) `@start_ds` and `@end_ds` to specify the date range.
 SQLMesh automatically substitutes in the correct dates based on which intervals are being processed in a job.

-In addition, SQLMesh prevents data leakage by automatically wrapping the query in another time-filtering `WHERE` clause using the time column in the model's configuration.
+In addition to the query `WHERE` clause, SQLMesh prevents data leakage by automatically wrapping the query in another time-filtering `WHERE` clause using the time column in the model's configuration.

 This raises a question: if SQLMesh automatically adds a time filtering `WHERE` clause, why do you need to include one in the query?
 Because the two filters play different roles:

 - The model query `WHERE` clause filters the data *read into the model*
 - The SQLMesh wrapper `WHERE` clause filters the data *output by the model*

 The model query ensures that only the necessary data is processed by the model, so no resources are wasted.
-In some cases, upstream models may use a different time column than the model itself, which can be used in addition to (or in place of) the model's time column in the `WHERE` clause.
+It also adds flexibility - if an upstream model uses a different time column than the model itself, that column can be used in addition to (or in place of) the model's time column in the query `WHERE` clause.

 The SQLMesh wrapper clause prevents data leakage by ensuring the model does not return records outside the time range.
 This is a safety mechanism that guards against improperly specified queries.